top of page

 Local governments often offer low-cost transportation.
 Government agencies can give you information on Social Security, state disability, Medicaid, income maintenance and food stamps.

-Contact Many Shades Of Pink Foundation for help gaining the resources that you need:
+Contact Many Shades Of Pink for help gaining the resources that you need:

 Go To Contact Page